domax/email-bridge/README.md

 ----

 0. Fix bug when several emails are processed at once.
-0. Split tags for incoming and outgoing email messages - to use EWS server on both (several) sides.
 0. Add possibility to limit Email size and splitting it to several parts.
 0. Add possibility to invoke scripts as new email post-process action.
 0. Setup ESW folder for data exchange, extend Config accordingly.